 How to Use Second Hand Books for Decor

-One of the most effective ways to expand your decorating supply collection is to purchase old books.
+One of the most effective ways to expand your decorating supply collection is to purchase second hand books online.
 A stack of gorgeous antique books gives vintage charm and character to your home.

 The number of decorative features that can be used in a home is nearly limitless.
 Everything hinges on our imagination and the sources of inspiration we seek.
 In this example, we'll look at some ideas for using old books to beautify our home.
 Despite the fact that we live in a modern home, these antique books may give any area a vintage and romantic feel.